CityU-AIM-Group/SIGMA/README.md

 ## Well-trained models
 We have provided lots of well-trained models at ([onedrive](https://portland-my.sharepoint.com/:f:/g/personal/wuyangli2-c_my_cityu_edu_hk/Eh94jXa1NSxAilUAE68-T0MBckTxK3Tm-ggmzZRJTHNHww?e=B30DNw)).
-1) Kindly note that it is easy to get higher results than the reported ones with tailor-tuned hyperparameters.
+1) Kindly note that we can get higher results than the reported ones with tailor-tuned hyperparameters.
 2) We didn't tune the hyperparameters for ResNet-50, and it could be further improved.
-3) We have tested on C2F and S2F with end-to-end training, finding it can also achieve SOTA results, as mentioned in our appendix.
+3) We have tested on C2F and S2F with end-to-end (e2e) training and achieve similar resutls.
+Our config files are for e2e training.
 4) After correcting a default hyper-parameter, our S2C gives four mAP gains compared with the reported one, as explained in the config file.
 <!-- 4) As mentioned in the paper, we tried to obtain the best results with two-stage training, which will be provided in the future.  -->